-Today's Task Force holds as its central value the critical importance of racial and ethnic diversity within the health professions, and recognizes that other factors, including gender and disability, may interact with race and ethnicity in critical ways.
+Health Sciences holds as its central value the critical importance of racial and ethnic diversity within the health professions and recognizes that other factors, including gender and disability, may interact with race and ethnicity in critical ways.
 Its goals are to:

-- Create an environment in the schools of the health sciences in which under-represented (African American, Hispanic/Latino and Native American) minority students and faculty can flourish
+- Create an environment in the schools of the health sciences in which under-represented (African American, Hispanic/Latino, and Native American) students and faculty can flourish

-- Assess the barriers to the successful inclusion of minorities in the Schools of the Health Sciences
+- Assess the barriers to the successful inclusion of underrepresented individuals in the Schools of the Health Sciences

 - Inventory current initiatives to address diversity in Pitt's Health Sciences schools

-- Hold focused discussions with key stakeholders; and actively explore promising partnerships to accomplish Task Force goals
+- Hold focused discussions with key stakeholders, and actively explore promising partnerships to accomplish Health Sciences goals

-- Determine strategic directions for increasing the diversity of Pitt Health Sciences schools, including faculty and students
+- Determine strategic directions for increasing diversity within Pitt's Health Sciences schools, including faculty and students

-- Recommend directions, actions and programmatic activities to the deans and Senior Vice Chancellor of the Health Sciences
+- Recommend directions, actions and programmatic activities to the deans and Senior Vice Chancellor for the Health Sciences